Synthetixio/SIPs/SIPS/margin.md

 to a contract per base unit over its entire lifetime.

 In the implementation, it is unnecessary to track the time at which each datum of the cumulative funding flow was recorded.
-For convenience we will reuse \\(F\\) for the sequence, but only access it by index.
+For convenience we will reuse \\(F\\) for the sequence, to be accessed by index, rather than as a function of time.

 Funding will be settled whenever a contract is closed or modified.